-- 1.3 The principal thrusts of the competition are the safe application and execution of Systems Engineering to develop autonomous operation in successful mission accomplishment. - 1.4 The major graded items/events are: - 1.4.1 Final Journal Paper - 1.4.2 Oral Presentation - 1.4.3 Flight Demonstration - 2.0 Scope.
+1.3 The principal thrusts of the competition are the safe application and execution of Systems Engineering to develop autonomous operation in successful mission accomplishment.

+- 1.4 The major graded items/events are:

+- 1.4.1 Final Journal Paper

+- 1.4.2 Oral Presentation /Flight Readiness Review

+- 1.4.3 Flight Demonstration

+2.0 Scope.
 This is a Performance-Based competition.
 Multiple government agencies, prime contractors, engineering firms and Universities are observing and judging this competition.
-Contestants may be awarded prizes for major graded items/event, overall performance or individual aspects of a graded item/event. - 3.0 Requirements.
-The Statement of Work for this competition is laid out in paragraph format in contract line item number order to facilitate tracking and task identification.
-Technical support tasks, documentation and products should be provided in accordance with the Statement of Work. - 3.1 System Design & Development (SDD).
-There are no graded events during SDD this SOW task is entirely to aid the competitor to understand the requirements and the systems engineering process.
+Contestants may be awarded prizes for major graded items/event, overall performance or individual aspects of a graded item/event.

+3.0 Requirements.
+The Statement of Work for this competition is laid out in paragraph format in line item number order to facilitate tracking and task identification.
+Technical support tasks, documentation and products should be provided in accordance with the Statement of Work.

+3.1 System Design & Development (SDD).
+There are no graded events during SDD - this SOW task is entirely to aid the competitor to understand the requirements and the systems engineering process.
 Each team will establish its own Plan of Action and Milestones (POA&M) to complete SDD within the time available before the graded Flight Demonstration.
 Teams may compress, consolidate or eliminate suggested reviews (at their peril).

-- 3.2 Fact Sheet.
-Six weeks prior to the competition (May 4, 2009) a one-page fact sheet providing basic descriptions of the air vehicle and systems shall be submitted to AUVSI Seafarer Chapter.
-It shall include frequencies used for air vehicle control (manual or autonomous) and payload control/imagery receipt, fuel and/or battery type and air vehicle dimensions including gross weight. - 3.3 Journal Paper.
+3.2 Fact Sheet.
+Six weeks prior to the competition (May 2, 2011) a one-page fact sheet providing basic descriptions of the air vehicle and systems shall be submitted to AUVSI Seafarer Chapter.
+It shall include frequencies used for air vehicle control (manual or autonomous) and payload control/imagery receipt, fuel and/or battery type and air vehicle dimensions including gross weight.

+3.3 Journal Paper.
 Each team is required to electronically submit a journal paper that describes the design of their entry and the rationale behind their design choices.
-The paper shall include a description of the systems engineering approach used for total systems design, descriptions of the UAS design, test and evaluation results (including payload and navigation system performance), and safety considerations/approach.
+The paper shall include an abstract, description of the systems engineering approach, descriptions of the UAS design, test and evaluation results (including payload and navigation system performance), and safety considerations/approach.
 Systems engineering includes mission/ requirements analysis, design rationale, and expected performance.
 Design descriptions are required for the air vehicle, ground control station, data link, payload, mission planning, data processing and method of autonomy and target types supported by autonomous cueing/recognition (if utilized).
 Specific attention shall be paid to safety criteria.
 The journal paper shall include a photo of the UAS air vehicle.
-The journal paper (including proof of flight video or statement) must be received by AUVSI Seafarer Chapter no later than May 27, 2009. - 3.4 Oral Presentation.
+The journal paper (including proof of flight video or statement) must be received by AUVSI Seafarer Chapter no later than May 23, 2011.

+3.4 Oral Presentation.
 The Oral Presentation will not be a restatement of the Journal Paper.
-Instead, it will take the shape of a Test Readiness Review (TRR) during which the competitors will present the judges with - 3.4.1 System Safety Overview - 3.4.2 Results of developmental test (DT) - 3.4.3 Evidence of likely Mission Accomplishment - 3.4.4 Pre-Mission Brief - 3.4.5 A static display describing the elements above - 3.5 Flight Demonstration. - 3.5.1 Takeoff- Takeoff shall take place within one of two designated Takeoff/Landing areas, depending on wind direction.
-This area will be paved asphalt surface, roughly 100 ft wide, with no height obstacles.
-Systems utilizing launchers and/or not performing wheeled landing may utilize the grass immediately adjacent to the runway; however, grass area will not be prepared.
-Takeoff from moving vehicles is prohibited.
-Launchers will be inspected by competition safety inspectors before they are allowed for use in the competition.
-After takeoff, the air vehicle shall maintain steady, controlled flight at altitudes above 100 feet and under 750 ft MSL (Note: airfield elevation is approximately 10 ft MSL).
+Instead, it will take the shape of a Test Readiness Review (FRR) during which the competitors will present the judges with

+- 3.4.1 System Safety Overview

+- 3.4.2 Results of developmental test (DT)

+- 3.4.3 Evidence of likely Mission Accomplishment

+- 3.4.4 Pre-Mission Brief

+- 3.4.5 A static display describing the elements above